 The following ITU-T Recommendations and other references contain provisions which, through reference in this text, constitute provisions of this Recommendation.
 At the time of publication, the editions indicated were valid.
-All Recommendations and other references are subject to revision; all users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
+All Recommendations and other references are subject to revision; users of this Recommendation are therefore encouraged to investigate the possibility of applying the most recent edition of the Recommendations and other references listed below.
 A list of the currently valid ITU-T Recommendations is regularly published.
+The reference to a document within this Recommendation does not give it, as a stand-alone document, the status of a Recommendation.

+2.1 Normative references

-- [1] ITU-T G.650 (1997), Definition and test methods for the relevant parameters of single-mode fibres. - [2] ITU-T G.661 (1998), Definition and test methods for the relevant generic parameters of optical amplifier devices and subsystems. - [3] ITU-T G.671 (1996), Transmission characteristics of passive optical components. - [4] ITU-T G.821 (1996), Error performance of an international digital connection operating at a bit rate below the primary rate and forming part of an integrated services digital network. - [5] ITU-T G.823 (2000), The control of jitter and wander within digital networks which are based on the 2048 kbit/s hierarchy. - [6] ITU-T G.826 (1999), Error performance parameters and objectives for international, constant bit rate digital paths at or above the primary rate. - [7] ITU-T G.828 (2000), Error performance parameters and objectives for international, constant bit rate synchronous digital paths. - [8] ITU-T G.958 (1994), Digital line systems based on the synchronous digital hierarchy for use on optical fibre cables.
+- ITU-T Recommendation G.650.1 (2004), Definitions and test methods for linear, deterministic attributes of single-mode fibre and cable. - ITU-T Recommendation G.650.2 (2002), Definitions and test methods for statistical and non-linear related attributes of single-mode fibre and cable. - ITU-T Recommendation G.661 (1998), Definition and test methods for the relevant generic parameters of optical amplifier devices and subsystems. - ITU-T Recommendation G.671 (2002), Transmission characteristics of optical components and subsystems. - ITU-T Recommendation G.783 (2004), Characteristics of synchronous digital hierarchy (SDH) equipment functional blocks. - ITU-T Recommendation G.810 (1996), Definitions and terminology for synchronization networks. - ITU-T Recommendation G.821 (2002), Error performance of an international digital connection operating at a bit rate below the primary rate and forming part of an Integrated Services Digital Network.

-- [9] ITU-T G.972 (2000), Definition of terms relevant to optical fibre submarine cable systems. - [10] IEC Publication 61290 (All Parts - some not yet published), Optical fibre amplifiers - Basic specification.
+- ITU-T Recommendation G.823 (2000), The control of jitter and wander within digital networks which are based on the 2048 kbit/s hierarchy. - ITU-T Recommendation G.826 (2002), End-to-end error performance parameters and objectives for international, constant bit-rate digital paths and connections. - ITU-T Recommendation G.828 (2000), Error performance parameters and objectives for international, constant bit-rate synchronous digital paths. - ITU-T Recommendation G.972 (2004), Definition of terms relevant to optical fibre submarine cable systems. - ITU-T Recommendation L.12 (2000), Optical fibre joints. - IEC 61290, Optical fibre amplifiers Basic specification.

+2.2 Informative references

+- IEC TR 62285 (2002), Non-linear coefficient measuring methods - Application guide.